google/cyanobyte/README.md

 This is not an official Google product.

 ## Setup
 Note: This project requires Python3.

-`pip install -r requirements.txt --user`

-For more advanced development, also install the dev list.
+You can install using pip

-`pip install -r requirements-dev.txt --user`
+`pip install cyanobyte`

 ## Run Codegen
-`python3 src/codegen.py -t templates/doc.md -o ./build peripherals/MCP4725.yaml`
+`cyanobyte-codegen -t templates/doc.md -o ./build peripherals/MCP4725.yaml`

 ### Options
 * `-t` - A template file.
 You can provide multiple template files.